Michael Collins, command module pilot on Apollo 11, dies at 90

 That foreboding never came to pass.
 All three crew members were present for Apollo 11’s triumphant splashdown in the Pacific and the subsequent victory tour.
 At its close, three weeks later in Los Angeles, they were awarded the Presidential Medal of Freedom, the nation’s highest civilian honor.

-“His contribution to this great undertaking,” each man’s citation read, “will be remembered so long as men wonder and dream and search for truth on this planet and among the stars.”
+“His contribution to this great undertaking,” each man’s citation medal read, “will be remembered so long as men wonder and dream and search for truth on this planet and among the stars.”

 That was not always true of Collins, whose name never gained the universal recognition of Armstrong’s and Aldrin’s.

 This was partly a function of personality.
-Genial and levelheaded, he had stayed clear of the rivalries and showdowns that marked life at Johnson Space Center in Houston — including the reported bitterness between Armstrong and Aldrin over who would get to set foot on the moon first.
-Post-Apollo, when Armstrong turned recluse and Aldrin struggled with alcoholism, Collins thrived outside the glare of publicity.
+He had stayed clear of the rivalries and showdowns that marked life at Johnson Space Center in Houston – including the reported bitterness between Armstrong and Aldrin over who would get to set foot on the moon first.
+After their Apollo mission, when Armstrong turned reclusive and Aldrin struggled with alcoholism, Collins thrived outside the glare of publicity.

-Still, Collins had the deep respect of those who understood what his mission entailed.
-The pioneering transatlantic aviator Charles A. Lindbergh, who would later write the foreword to “Carrying the Fire,” sent a letter to Collins after the moon landing lauding his role in the mission.
+He had the deep respect of those who understood what his mission entailed.
+The pioneering transatlantic aviator Charles Lindbergh, who would later write the foreword to “Carrying the Fire,” sent a letter to Mr. Collins after the moon landing lauding his role in the mission.

 “I watched every minute of the walk-out, and it certainly was of indescribable interest.
 But it seems to me you had an experience of in some ways great profoundity,” Lindbergh wrote.
 He went on to compare Collins’s solitude to his own solo flight across the Atlantic: “I felt closer to you in orbit than to your fellow astronauts I watched walking on the surface of the moon.”